Healthy Gait

 - Open the file

-In our SCONE scenario, we simply assign the new model file:
+In our SCONE scenario, we simply use the new model file:

 We also change the objective function to allow for a lower minimum velocity: